Franklin-Osede/Firebase-User-Management/README.md

 # Firebase User Management

 ## **Overview**
-Este proyecto proporciona herramientas administrativas para gestionar datos en Firebase que no se pueden modificar directamente desde la consola.
-Esto incluye tareas como la actualización de correos electrónicos de usuarios y la sincronización de datos entre Firebase Authentication y Firestore.

-Está diseñado para facilitar la manipulación de datos críticos que requieren lógica avanzada y no pueden resolverse manualmente.
+This project provides administrative tools to manage data in Firebase that cannot be modified directly through the console.
+It includes tasks such as updating user email addresses, synchronizing data between Firebase Authentication and Firestore, and other advanced database manipulations.

+It is designed to facilitate the management of critical data that requires advanced logic and cannot be handled manually.

 ---

 ## **Core Features**
-- **Gestión de usuarios en Firebase Authentication:**
-  - Actualización de correos electrónicos.
-  - Eliminación y creación de usuarios específicos.

-- **Sincronización con Firestore:**
-  - Actualización de datos relacionados con los usuarios.
+- **Firebase Authentication Management:**
+  - Updating user email addresses.
+  - Deleting and creating specific users.

+- **Firestore Synchronization:**
+  - Updating user-related data based on authentication changes.

-- **Integración con Firebase Admin SDK:**
+- **Firebase Admin SDK Integration:**
-  - Interacciones avanzadas con Firebase Authentication y Firestore.
+  - Advanced interactions with Firebase Authentication and Firestore.

 ---

 ## **Project Structure**
-El proyecto sigue una estructura modular para facilitar su mantenimiento y escalabilidad:
+The project follows a modular structure for easy maintenance and scalability:

 firebase-user-management/
-├── scripts/                   # Scripts para tareas específicas │   ├── updateEmail.js         # Actualiza correos electrónicos de usuarios
+├── scripts/                   # Scripts for specific tasks │   ├── updateEmail.js         # Updates user email addresses
-├── utils/                     # Funciones reutilizables
+├── utils/                     # Reusable utility functions
-│   ├── firebaseAdmin.js       # Inicialización del Firebase Admin SDK
+│   ├── firebaseAdmin.js       # Firebase Admin SDK initialization
-│   └── logging.js             # Funciones de logging para depuración
+│   └── logging.js             # Logging functions for debugging
-├── config/                    # Archivos de configuración
+├── config/                    # Configuration files
-│   └── serviceAccountKey.json # Credenciales del Admin SDK
+│   └── serviceAccountKey.json # Admin SDK credentials
-├── package.json               # Dependencias del proyecto
+├── package.json               # Project dependencies
-├── .gitignore                 # Archivos ignorados por Git ├── README.md                  # Documentación del proyecto
+├── .gitignore                 # Files ignored by Git ├── README.md                  # Project documentation
-└── tsconfig.json              # Configuración de TypeScript (si aplica)
+└── tsconfig.json              # TypeScript configuration (if applicable)

 Getting Started

 Prerequisites

-Node.js: Instala la última versión desde nodejs.org.
+Node.js: Install the latest version from nodejs.org.

-Firebase CLI: Instala la Firebase CLI globalmente:
+Firebase CLI: Install the Firebase CLI globally:

 npm install -g firebase-tools

-Credenciales de Firebase Admin SDK: Descarga el archivo serviceAccountKey.json desde la consola de Firebase:
-Ve a Configuración del proyecto > Cuentas de servicio.

-Genera una nueva clave privada y guárdala en config/serviceAccountKey.json.

-Clona este repositorio:
+Firebase Admin SDK Credentials:

+Download the serviceAccountKey.json file from the Firebase console:

+Go to Project Settings > Service Accounts.

+Generate a new private key and save it to config/serviceAccountKey.json.

+Installation

+Clone this repository:

 git clone https://github.com/yourusername/firebase-user-management.git

 cd firebase-user-management

-Instala las dependencias del proyecto:
+Install project dependencies:

 npm install
-Configura las variables de entorno:

-Crea un archivo .env en el directorio raíz con las siguientes variables:
+Set up environment variables:

+Create a .env file in the root directory with the following variables:

 FIREBASE_CONFIG=your_firebase_config

 Running the Application

-Para ejecutar los scripts, utiliza node.
+To execute scripts, use node.

-Ejemplo: Actualizar correo electrónico
+Example: Update Email

 node scripts/updateEmail.js

-Scripts disponibles
+Available Scripts

-1. Actualizar correo electrónico updateEmail.js: Cambia el correo electrónico de un usuario específico en Firebase Authentication.
+1. Update Email
+updateEmail.js: Updates the email address of a specific user in Firebase Authentication.

 Built With

-Firebase Admin SDK: Para la gestión avanzada de usuarios y bases de datos en Firebase.
+Firebase Admin SDK: For advanced user and database management in Firebase.
-Node.js: Entorno de ejecución para el backend.

-TypeScript (opcional): Para tipado estático y mayor robustez del código.
+Node.js: Backend runtime environment.

+TypeScript (optional): For static typing and improved code robustness.

 Contributing

-Contribuciones son bienvenidas.
-Sigue estos pasos para colaborar:

-Haz un fork del repositorio.

-Crea una nueva rama para tu funcionalidad:
+Contributions are welcome!
+Follow these steps to contribute:

+Fork the repository.
+Create a new branch for your feature:

-git checkout -b feature/NuevaFuncionalidad
+git checkout -b feature/AmazingFeature

-Realiza tus cambios y haz commits:
+Commit your changes:

-git commit -m "Descripción de los cambios"
+git commit -m "Add some AmazingFeature"

-Haz un push de tus cambios:
+Push to the branch:

-git push origin feature/NuevaFuncionalidad
+git push origin feature/AmazingFeature

-Abre un Pull Request.
+Open a Pull Request.

 License

-Distribuido bajo la licencia MIT.
-Consulta el archivo LICENSE para más información.
+Distributed under the MIT License.
+See LICENSE for more information